Suling: Famous Sundanese suling players

 The Suling can be in many sizes.
-Sundanese traditional suling are sold in based on tunings which usually determined from each size lable such as 54, 56, 60, etc. Suling 56 means that the length of the suling corresponds to roughly 56cm, and usually tuned to 1/da=G, which resulting Degung scale have this collection of notes: G F♯ D C B.
+Sundanese traditional suling are sold in based on tunings which usually determined from each size label such as 54, 56, 60, etc. Suling 56 means that the length of the suling corresponds to roughly 56 cm, and usually tuned to 1/da=G, which resulting Degung scale have this collection of notes: G F♯ D C B.

 Suling outside Indonesia

 In Brunei, the suling today is played during a cultural festival and other events together with other Bruneian traditional instruments especially the Gulintangan.
 While in East Malaysia, especially in Sabah with a wide variety of aerophone, the instrument is played by all the interior ethnic groups in the state of Kadazan-Dusun, Murut, Rungus and Lun Bawang/Lundayeh.
 In Sarawak, the suling is mostly played by men in a Dayak people longhouse.